Books on Capitalism, State Capitalism, Spirit of Capitalism, Relative Autonomy, Karaoke Capitalism, Crony

 conservatism is weakened employment performance.

-The Crisis of German and Japanese Capitalism - Stalled on the Road to
+The Crisis of German and Japanese Capitalism - Stalled on

 German and Japanese opinion leaders demand a decisive move toward the liberal market